Doctor Who: Premise

-Doctor Who follows the adventures of the title character, a rogue Time Lord (Note: It is revealed in the 2020 episode "The Timeless Children" that the Doctor does not originate from the same planet as the rest of the Time Lords.) who goes by the name "the Doctor".
+Doctor Who follows the adventures of the title character, a rogue Time Lord who goes by the name "the Doctor".
 The Doctor fled Gallifrey, the planet of the Time Lords, in a stolen TARDIS ("Time and Relative Dimension(s) in Space"), a time machine that travels by materialising into, and dematerialising out of, the time vortex.
 The TARDIS has a vast interior but appears smaller on the outside, and is equipped with a "chameleon circuit" intended to make the machine take on the appearance of local objects as a disguise.
 Because of a malfunction, the Doctor's TARDIS remains fixed as a blue British police box.

-Across time and space, the Doctor's many incarnations often find events that pique their curiosity, and try to prevent evil forces from harming innocent people or changing history, using only ingenuity and minimal resources, such as the versatile sonic screwdriver.
+Across time and space, the Doctor, using only ingenuity and minimal resources, such as the versatile sonic screwdriver, is drawn into crises in which they oppose dangerous adversaries, seeking to protect civilisations, while also navigating situations that present complex moral decisions.
 The Doctor rarely travels alone and is often joined by one or more companions on these adventures; these companions are usually humans, owing to the Doctor's fascination with planet Earth, which also leads to frequent collaborations with the international military task force UNIT when Earth is threatened.
-The Doctor is centuries old and, as a Time Lord, has the ability to regenerate when there is mortal damage to their body or when their body is weakened from old age.
+The Doctor is centuries old and, as a Time Lord, can regenerate when there is mortal damage to their body or when their body is weakened from old age.
 The Doctor's various incarnations have gained numerous recurring enemies during their travels, including the Daleks, their creator Davros, the Cybermen, and the renegade Time Lord the Master.